RBE300X-Lab/RBE3002_info/troubleshooting.md

 - Your first step should always be resourcing your `.bashrc` and your `~/catkin_ws/devel/setup.bash` (if that is not inside your `.bashrc` already)

+### I can't run my new node

+- Have you made the node executable yet?
+To do so, run `chmod +x <file name>.py`.
+  - Without this, a node will not be able to run

 ### When I start my node, it doesn't seem to publish on `\cmd_vel`

 - When initiallizing a node, ROS will take a short amount of time to configure the node properly